CORPORATE SOCIAL RESPONSIBILITY

 Working hours

 Working hours have to comply with national legal standards, and workers can’t be made to work more than 48 hours per week, with one day off in every 7 day period.
-Overtime has to be voluntary and paid at a premium rat
+Overtime has to be voluntary and paid at a premium rate.

 Discrimination